 - max_jobs: The maximum number of concurrent regression tests that may be active (not completed) on this partition.
-This option is relevant only when Reframe executes with the asynchronous execution policy. - resources: (Changed in version 2.8) A set of custom resource specifications and how these can be requested from the partition's scheduler (default {}).
+This option is relevant only when ReFrame executes with the asynchronous execution policy. - resources: A set of custom resource specifications and how these can be requested from the partition's scheduler (default { }).

 This variable is a set of key/value pairs with the key being the resource name and the value being a list of options to be passed to the partition's job scheduler.
-The option strings can contain "references" to the resource being required using the syntax {resource_name}.
-In such cases, the {resource_name} will be replaced by the value of that resource defined in the regression test that is being run.
-For example, one could define a num_gpus_per_node resource for a multi-GPU system that uses Slurm as follows:
+The option strings can contain placeholders of the form {placeholder_name}.
+These placeholders may be replaced with concrete values by a regression tests through the extra_resources attribute.

+For example, one could define a gpu resource for a multi-GPU system that uses Slurm as follows:

 '''

-'resources' : {
+'resources': {

-'num_gpus_per_node' : [

-'--gres=gpu:{num_gpus_per_node}'

-]
+'gpu': ['--gres=gpu:{num_gpus_per_node}']

 }

 '''